stainii/EasyMail/README.md

 The technical contract of mail is old and simple.
 There is no option to indicate "here is the start of the previous mail".
 It's the duty of the app to discover where the new message ends and the thread of previous messages start.

-*When I send a message to my grand mother, she don't needs to see all the previous mails in the same text balloon.
+**When I send a message to my grand mother, she cannot see all the previous mails in the same text balloon.
+That's just confusing for her...
 How to strip away the old mail thread?
-How to discover when a message ends and a thread of old messages begin?*
+How to discover when a message ends and a thread of old messages begin?**

 This application executes a a number of regexes on each line of the message.
 When the regex is met, the mail client assumes that the line is the first line of the thread of previous messages.
 That line, and every line following, will not be shown to the user.